LorenzoCausa/ass3_causa/README.md

 * the robot explores the rooms in order only on the first lap, after completing it it moves randomly between the waypoints.
 In this way, any aruco that was not recognized on the first round have the possibility of being recognized later thanks to a behavior that differs from the first time.

 ### System’s limitations
-The main problem with the system lies in the recognition of the aruco.
-The robot has great difficulty in recognizing aruco that are not very close to the waypoints.
+The main problem with the system lies in the slowness and in the recognition of the arucos.
+The robot has difficulty in recognizing aruco that are not very close to the waypoints.
 If the correct hypothesis contains IDs of these aruco the robot may not be able to find the solution after the first waypoint round, in this case the robot will start spinning randomly in the map.
 Generally it still manages to find the solution but the process tends to take a very long time(hours).
 There are several possible solutions to the problem which are addressed in the *improvements* section.

 **Note:**
 The system takes a long time to complete the first lap as well.
 On my Linux computer, for example, it takes about 50 minutes, while on the same computer in Docker it takes too long to test due to the slow simulation (it worked below 5 fps).